 Safeguard Your Email Accounts

 Email is how most hackers will reach out to attempt to scam you to steal your information.
-An email encryption service can be a big help with keeping your communications safe.
+An enterprise email encryption company can be a big help with keeping your communications safe.

 Encrypted Video Conferences

 There have been a lot of issues with video conferencing services since the pandemic forced so many people to work from home.
 Zoom especially has had hackers find their way into a video conference and disrupting the meeting; there have been accounts of "Zoombombers" showing pornography during a meeting, calling people racial slurs, and just being generally disruptive.

 The best way to avoid things like this is to use a paid video conferencing service; they are usually a little more secure than Zoom.
 If you are using something like Zoom, check the privacy settings for the meeting before the meeting begins to make sure only those you invite can join the meeting.
 Another option is to protect your video conference meeting through Trustifi.

 Some people do not know how to recognize a phishing email when they see one.
 Take the time to show your employees some of the telltale signs of a phishing email and show them what to do if they see an email that appears suspicious.

 Good anti-virus software can get expensive; however, if you provide it for all of your employees and keep it up to date if someone does accidentally click on a malicious link or download an attachment from a suspicious email, there is a better chance that the virus may not work its way into your system.
 If you have good virus protection, it should catch a virus before it is even downloaded, and it can warn you when you click on a suspicious link that it may not be a safe website to go to.

 While we may not like having elaborate passwords because they can be annoying to keep track of, they exist for a reason.
 Approximately 75 percent of people in a poll said they "use the same passwords for multiple accounts, and a high percentage of people haven’t changed duplicate passwords in over five years."